All Episodes

 People are beginning to wake up.

-Now we have, by the way, uh Secretary of State Blinken, you know, issued a formal invitation to the UN, historically pretty anti-American and into anti-Israel to investigate systemic racism in American policing.
+Now we have, by the way, Secretary of State Blinken, you know, issued a formal invitation to the UN, historically pretty anti-American and anti-Israel, to investigate systemic racism in American policing.

-You know, this book by Levin that came out.
+You know, this book by Levin that came out, I read it slowly, and I'm reading parts of it again.

 It's seven chapters.